mklilley/mklilley.github.io/content/posts/constrained-particles/index.md

 toc=true
 +++

 GPT and I built this interactive particle simulation with constraints - each particle must stay equidistant from two other particles.
 Sounds random, but there's a story behind it.
-Now, as you know, I always love a bit of [CasualPhysics](https://twitter.com/CasualPhysics), but this particular project was even more enjoyable... and I think GPT was a big part of that.
+Now, as you know, I always love a bit of [CasualPhysics](https://twitter.com/CasualPhysics), but this particular project was more enjoyable than usual... and I think GPT was a big part of that.
 More on that later though.

 {{< iframe src="https://mklilley.github.io/constrained-particles/" >}}